BeppeInfo/BeppeInfo.github.io/_posts/2016-08-01-tools_trade.md

 *It kinda worked here.
 I had some execution issues that I need to investigate, but building went until the end (Yay!).*

-To be fair, I'm probably still behind schedule, since last month kept requiring more academic effort then expected (*I can't get some vacation, for goodness sake !*).
+To be fair, I'm probably still behind schedule, since last month kept requiring more academic effort then expected (*I can't get proper vacations, for goodness sake !*).
 But assimilating the necessary tools to successfully integrate my project to **Scilab**'s' main tree was definitely an important milestone in delivering a functional product.

 I believe I can move faster without this obstacle, and we still have 15 days to the start of the deadline.
 So let's move on...